AntonOvsyannikov/pymotyc/README.md

 ### Raw queries and iterators
 ### Refactorable queries

-Discriminated Unionsi s killing feature both of pydantic and pymotic, so we can keep different models in one collection and pymotyc will be able to parse it to correct class instances.
+Discriminated Unionsi s killing feature both of pydantic and PyMotyc, so we can keep different models in one collection and pymotyc will be able to parse it to correct class instances.

 See different REST API designs.